SMOK: an overview

 Over the years, SMOK has established a track record of offering reasonable quality at low prices.
 Beyond that, it has also started some noteworthy trends.
 Dual-coil cartomizers showed a different level of flavor and vapor in that product category.
 Bluetooth connectivity, while still in its nascent stages for vaping, has all kinds of potential.
 The TFV4 introduced a whole new level of vapor production for sub-ohm tanks.

 When you ask many enthusiast vapers about SMOK, the first thing they think of is big clouds.
-This is thanks to the TFV4.
+This is thanks to the TF series.
 Prior to this, vapor production was almost exclusively the domain of rebuildable dripping atomizers (RDAs).
 That the company was able to make its sub-ohm tanks synonymous with cloud chasing is a truly noteworthy accomplishment.